dart-lang/language/working/augmentations/feature-specification.md

 *The resulting enum has values `v1`, `v2`, `v3`, `v4`, and `v5`, in that order.*

 *A consequence of application order is that an augmentation in one part file can augment an introductory declaration in a sibling part file.
-This is intuitively confusing.
-The augmentation is referring to a declaration that can't be found anywhere in its `part of` chain.*
+This may be confusing since the augmentation affects a declaration that can't be found anywhere in its `part of` chain.*

 *However, restricting augmentations to only apply to declarations _above_ (not